fpm-within-docker/fpm-within-docker/README.md

 # fpm-within-docker

-Pre-baked images for package building. [fpm](https://github.com/jordansissel/fpm) is included!
+Pre-baked images for RPM and DEB package building. [fpm](https://github.com/jordansissel/fpm) is included!

 ## what does this do?